Duncan Toombs

 Duncan Toombs is an Australian singer-songwriter, musician and video director.
 He has won seven Golden Guitar Awards for Music Video of the Year.
 Toombs released his debut studio album, Steel on Steel in January 2023.

 Career

 In June 2022, Toombs released his debut single "Run"; recorded during a two-day stay at Rod McCormack's, The Music Cellar on the NSW Central Coast.
 Steel on Steel was released on 13 January 2023.

+In 2024, Toombs auditioned for the thirteenth season of The Voice Australia.
+After getting the show's four coaches, Guy Sebastian, LeAnn Rimes, Kate Miller-Heidke, and Adam Lambert, to turn their chairs for him, he chose to be a part of Team LeAnn.
+Toombs lost his battle round, but was "saved" by Rimes.
+He continued to the knockouts where he was eliminated.